Structure analysis¶

 This is why it takes UnitCell as a parameter.

-To search only in atoms directly listed in the file pass empty cell
+To search only in atoms directly listed in the file, pass an empty cell

-Instead of the whole residues, we can select atoms.
+Instead of selecting whole residues, we can select atoms.
 Here, we select atoms in the radius of 8Å from a selected point:

 >>> # selected_point and ns are reused from the previous example